-Once the test is complete the sample will be taken to a specialist to read the sample and check for any abnormalities.
-The results will then be returned to your doctor or nurse, who will then contact you about them.
+Once the test is complete the sample will be taken and tested for high-risk HPV (hrHPV).
+If hrHPV is found, the cells in the sample will be checked for any abnormal changes.
+The results will be returned to your doctor or nurse, who will then contact you about them.

 Results are typically available within four weeks.

 Can anyone get one?
 Do you have to be above or below a certain age?